TalksForTeens Fast Facts And Trivia Directory

 Browse our short fast facts that are apolitical, free of bias and to-the-point, covering a wide range of non-curricular topics of what is new, relevant and exciting in the 2020s.

-Fast Facts Inflation and Interest Rates May 2022
+Inflation and Interest Rates November 2022

 - Inflation means that £1 pound today will be worth less next year by the rate of inflation.
 Inflation must be countered by interest rates.

 - Interest rates are set by the Central Bank, whose job it is to control inflation and the quantity of money in the economy.

 - UK inflation in 1975 was 24.24%.
 UK average inflation for 2021 was 5.4%.